FeralInteractive/romeremastered/documentation/feature_guides/MiscellaneousTips.md

  * The fear will impact the units morale value.
  * The modifier increases depending on the number of units nearby.
-   * 1 unit -4 morale
+   * 1 unit:          -4 morale
-   * 2 units -6 morale
+   * 2 units:         -6 morale
-   * 3 or more units -8 morale
+   * 3 or more units: -8 morale
- * Multiple units of the same type can be stacked, you don't need to stack separate types of unit.
+ * Multiple units of the same type can be stacked, you don't need to use separate types of unit to increase the bonus.
  * The effect has a range of 100 using the internal engine distance this should be assumed to be similar to meters inside the game world.

 ## Campaign Calculations and Bonuses